tannerrj/crossfire-calculators/README.md

 ### Requirements

+A web browser with javascript enabled.

+## Usage

 The web pages are self contained in that the necessary html elements and javascript are all within the one web page file, so open the file in a browser and it should work.

 ## Questions: